Born 1971 in Düsseldorf

 In the course of her recent periods of production, Vlaming has become a visual anthropologist in terms of her central topic of the human in close communion or in conflict with nature as well as the human nature itself.
 By exploring those issues, the artist discusses the domestication of nature by humans while contrasting it with belief systems and values of our society.

-Miriam Vlaming, one of the most important representatives of the “Neue Leipziger Schule”, studied Graphic Arts and Book Arts at in Leipzig, where she was lectured by Arno Rink and graduated with distinction in 1999.
+Miriam Vlaming, one of the most important representatives of the New Leipzig School, studied at the Hochschule für Grafik und Buchkunst in Leipzig, where she was lectured by Arno Rink and Neo Rauch and graduated with distinction in 1999.
 Afterwards, Vlaming became Rink’s master student for two years.
 Miriam Vlaming’s ascription to the „Neue Leipziger Schule“ is accounted for by her training as well as her figurative work.
-However, Vlaming differs from other members of the „Neue Leipziger Schule“ since she exploits the boundaries between abstraction and figuration while interlacing the human with their surrounding ornamental and pictorial structures.
+However, Vlaming differs from other members of the New Leipzig School since she exploits the boundaries between abstraction and figuration while interlacing the human with their surrounding ornamental and pictorial structures.

 The artist, who takes on a teaching assignment (2001-2003) and teaches at the 14th International Summer Academy for Fine Arts in Dresden, displayed her work at various international solo exhibitions.
 Among others, the show „YOU PROMISED ME“ is to be noted when 50 of her paintings where brought together to be presented at Kunsthalle Mannheim in 2008.
 Her works are part of significant public collections and museums, including: